JayitaSd/SRAI/README.md

 ## 🎯 In short

 This project is a compact, real-world example of how to build a document-grounded AI assistant with Spring Boot, Spring AI, and Gemini.
+Use it as a foundation for your own RAG applications with any type of document content you need.

 ## License